robertvunabandi/guide-on-mitopenid/README.md

 - `AppUser` refers to the user of your app, and
 - `AppClient` refers to your application's server

-If you are starting a new project, just use the [section](#Use MIT OpenID from this source code) about that instead.
+If you are starting a new project, go to that [section](#Use-MIT-OpenID-From-This-Source-Code) instead.

 ### Step 1: Install Dependencies